-Pre-Funded Care Concerns For The Elderly
+Pre-Funded Planning for Care Concerns

 Concerns are being raised that the Insurance Industry is failing to offer adequate Pre-funded Care products, despite government hopes that an ‘enormous market’ would open up to help people plan ahead for their care needs in old age.